TyberiusPrime/mbf-fastq-processor/README.md

 [[transform]]
 	# extract umi and place it in the read nameo
-	action = "ExtractUmi"
+	action = "ExtractToName"
-    # the umi is the first 8 bases of the read
+    # the umi is the first 8 bases of read1
+    source = 'Read1'
     start = 0
     length = 8